achave11/cgp-dss-azul-indexer/README.md

 ES_ARN=
 ```

-If you don't supply the `ES_DOMAIN_NAME` value, the `make` file will automatically create a new ElasticSearch instance.
+If you don't supply the `ES_ENDPOINT` value, the `make` file will automatically create a new ElasticSearch instance.

 The `config/elasticsearch-config.json` and `config/ebs-config.json` files can be modified to change the shape of the ElasticSearch service instance and ElasticSearch Beanstalk.